OpenLiberty/ci.maven/docs/generate-features.md

 Lifecycle

 This goal is not part of the Maven lifecycle so to use it in your build you will need to understand its dependencies.
-Since it will scan the class files of your application it must be run after you have run the compile goal.
+Since it will scan the class files of your application it must be run after the `compile` goal.
 The list of features that it generates will be used by the `liberty:create` and the `liberty:install-feature` goals so run this goal first.

-If the goal detects features which are not already in the Liberty configuration it will create the file `configDropins/overrides/generated-features.xml` in the `src/main/liberty/config` section of your project.
-The goal will add the necessary features which are not already in the configuration.
-If the `generated-features.xml` file has been created in the past but all the Liberty features used by the application are already specified elsewhere in the configuration this file will be retained and will contain a comment explaining this situation.
+If this goal detects Liberty features used in your project but not already present in your Liberty configuration it will create a new file `configDropins/overrides/generated-features.xml` in the `src/main/liberty/config` directory of your project.
+The `generated-features.xml` file will contain a list of features required for your project.
+If the `generated-features.xml` file has been created in the past and no additional features have been detected, this file will be retained and will contain a comment indicating that there are no additional features generated.

 The goal examines the `pom.xml` dependencies to determine what version of Java EE and what version of MicroProfile you may be using.
 It will then generate features which are compatible.

-For Java EE the goal looks for group ID `javax`, the artifact ID `javaee-api` and versions `7.0` or `8.0`.
+For Java EE the goal looks for group ID `javax`, the artifact ID `javaee-api` and versions `6.0`, `7.0` or `8.0`.
 For Jakarta the goal looks for group ID `jakarta.platform`, the artifact ID `jakarta.jakartaee-api` and version `8.0`.

 For MicroProfile it looks for group ID `org.eclipse.microprofile` and artifact ID `microprofile` and generates features according to the version number.
 The goal uses these compile dependencies to determine the best Liberty features to use with your application.